Peach Crisp

 - I absolutely hate when the fruit filling of a dessert is soupy.
 Cornstarch is the perfect solution.
 Just be sure to stir it in completely so there’s no clumping.
 It’s also best to let the crisp sit for about 10 minutes after baking, so it can fully thicken up.

-- When you bake the crisp, place the pie dish on a cookie sheet.
+- When you bake the crisp, place the pie dish on a cookie sheet or large pan.
 This way, if the filling spills over, the cookie sheet will catch the mess and it won’t stick to the bottom of your oven.

 I’ve even used it as a topping for my protein waffle.
 It was just as scrumptious as what you might imagine!